TarekMineRoyal/Compiler/README.md

 A compiler for MiniPascal, a custom, simplified Pascal-like programming language.
 Implemented from scratch in C++ (std=c++17) using Flex for lexical analysis and Bison for syntax analysis.
 This project implements all the core phases of compiler design, from tokenizing to generating executable assembly for a custom stack-based virtual machine.

-### Current Status (as of June 9, 2025)
+### Current Status (as of June 18, 2025)

 The compiler is now **functionally complete**.
-All major phases have been implemented, allowing the compiler to process MiniPascal source code with complex features, including nested subprograms, local and global scopes, and arrays, and generate executable assembly.
+All major phases have been implemented, allowing the compiler to process MiniPascal source code with complex features—including nested subprograms, local/global scopes, arrays, and **function/procedure overloading**—and generate executable assembly.

 * **Lexical & Syntax Analysis:** The frontend correctly tokenizes source code and builds a valid Abstract Syntax Tree (AST).
 * **Semantic Analysis:** The semantic analyzer correctly validates the AST for scope resolution, type checking (including `INTEGER`, `REAL`, `BOOLEAN`, and `ARRAY` types), and declaration verification.
+It now fully supports **overload resolution** for subprograms.
 * **Code Generation:** The backend successfully traverses the semantically-validated AST and generates correct, executable assembly code for the target stack-based Virtual Machine.

-**All major language features have been implemented and tested, including full subprogram support (procedures and functions) and built-in I/O.**
+**All major language features have been implemented and tested, including full subprogram support (procedures and functions with overloading) and built-in I/O.**

 **Known Issues:**
 * There is a known bug causing a "VM error: Illegal Operand" when accessing local arrays declared inside a procedure or function.
 All other features, including global arrays and local simple variables, are working correctly.